-Fig. 8 Math File Encodings (adapted from [1])
+Fig. 8 Math File Encodings (adapted from [1]).
+The Presentation MathML tree in (b) contains additional formatting not present in

 However, some expressions are not intended for evaluation.
 For example, consider the integral shown in Table 1.
 The vector space is continuous, and thus this integral cannot be computed directly.
 Doing so would also not be of interest, as this expression is commonly used in a constraint that the expression needs to evaluate to 1.0.